-ND No. 2-020101-157-E
+ND No. 2-020101-176-E

-St. Petersburg 2022
+St. Petersburg

-RULES FOR THE CLASSIFICATION AND CONSTRUCTION OF SHIPS CARRYING LIQUEFIED GASES IN BULK
+RULES FOR THE CLASSIFICATION AND CONSTRUCTION OF SHIPS CARRYING LIQUEFIED GASES IN BULK (PART VI)

-Rules for the Classification and Construction of Ships Carrying Liquefied Gases in Bulk of Russian Maritime Register of Shipping (RS, the Register) have been approved in accordance with the established approval procedure and come into force on 1 January 2022.
+The present version of Part VI "Systems and Piping" of the Rules for the Classification and Construction of Ships Carrying Liquefied Gases in Bulk of Russian Maritime Register of Shipping (RS, the Register) has been approved in accordance with the established approval procedure and comes into force on 1 January 2024.

-The present edition of the Rules is based on the 2021 edition taking into account the amendments developed immediately before publication.
+The present version is based on the version dated 1 January 2023 and Rule Change Notice No. 23-245105 taking into account the amendments and additions developed immediately before publication (refer to the Revision History).